matthewmcnulty/spark-on-kubernetes/README.md

 # twitter-spark-streaming

-In this project, we will use the Python library Tweepy to stream tweets on a specific topic in real-time through a socket.
-Following that, we'll use spark-submit to start a Spark Structured Streaming application on a Minikube cluster.
-This application will analyse the sentiment of the Twitter stream and append the results to a PostgreSQL database table.
-Finally, we will create a dashboard using the Python library Streamlit to visualise the results simultaneously.
+The Python library Tweepy will be used in this project to stream tweets on a specific topic in real-time.
+After that, the spark-submit command will be executed to launch a Spark application on a Minikube cluster.
+The results of this application's sentiment analysis of the Twitter stream will be appended to a PostgreSQL database table.
+Finally, the Python library Streamlit will then be used to visualise the findings in a real-time dashboard.

 ## 1. Prequisites